Terms & Conditions for Supply

 8.5 We are under no obligation to provide the Goods to you at the incorrect (lower) price, even after we have accepted your order, if the pricing error is obvious and unmistakeable and could have reasonably been recognised by you as a mispricing.

-8.6 We accept payment with the credit and debit cards specified on our site and also with PayPal, and Bacs.
+8.6 We accept payment with the credit and debit cards specified on our site and also via Bacs.

 8.7 Payment is required prior to dispatch unless credit terms have been agreed.